charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### THE ROLE OF OBJECTS

 Object roles are about the nature of an object.
 Clprolf uses only basic roles.
-This should be reduce the ambiguity of their definitions, but simplifiy the usage.
+This should reduce the ambiguity of their definitions.
 The definition of the roles is quite intuitive.
 So the first nature of an object-oriented object, is to be an object.
 And then, in clprolf, it could be a simu_real_obj, or an agent, or for the technical objects, a worker_agent, or a comp_as_worker.
 Some object natures are the same than others, because we want to emphasize some aspects.

 There are here only five roles in clprolf, simu_comp_as_worker(or worker_agent, comp_as_worker), simu_real_world_obj(or "simu_real_obj", "simu_agent", "agent", "abstraction"), model_real_world_obj(or "model", "model_real_obj"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice use agents to some objects in a system.
 And some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
 Even in system programming, much abstractions of such objects are used, such as connections, streams, files or threads.